gqrx-sdr/gqrx/README.md

 $ cmake ..
 $ make
 </pre>
-On some systems, the default cmake release builds are "over optimized" and perform poorly.
+On some systems, the default cmake release builds are "over-optimized" and perform poorly.
 In that case try forcing -O2 using
 <pre>
 export CXXFLAGS=-O2